psychoinformatics-de/datalad-debian/docs/source/walkthrough.rst

 This creates a singularity container recipe for a Debian bullseye environment based on a default template.
-Check the documentation of `deb-configure-builder` for additonal configuration options, for example to enable `non-free` package sources.
+Check the documentation of `deb-configure-builder` for additional configuration options, for example to enable `non-free` package sources.

 The command ``deb-bootstrap-builder`` can now be run to bootstrap the